kube-reporting/metering-operator/Documentation/Installation.md

 In order to install and use chargeback the following components will be
 necessary:

-- A tectonic installed Kubernetes cluster, of version 1.8.0 or greater, or with a Tectonic Prometheus Operator to be of version 1.6.0 or greater (Prometheus operator v0.13).
+- A Tectonic installed Kubernetes cluster, with the following components (Tectonic 1.8.0 meets these requirements):
+  - Tectonic Prometheus Operator of version 1.6.0 or greater (Prometheus Operator v0.13)
+  - ALM installed
 - A properly configured kubectl to access the Kubernetes cluster.

 To alter the version of the Tectonic Prometheus operator to be 1.6.0, run the